WordPress/gutenberg/docs/reference/faq.md

 ## How will editor styles work?

-Refular editor styles will work as is in most casees and themes can also load extra stylesheets by using the following hook:
+Refular editor styles are opt-in and will work as is in most cases.
+Themes can also load extra stylesheets by using the following hook:

 ```php
 function gutenbergtheme_editor_styles() {